Give thanks to the Holy One,

 grumble, as some of them did—and were killed by the destroying angel.”
 1 Corinthians 10

 Application requires discernment.
 Just because one suffers a calamity does not mean God is punishing him or her.
 Joseph ran from an affair, and was thrown in jail.
 Jeremiah spoke truth to power, and was thrown in jail.
-Jesus raised the dead, and was thrown in jail.
 Peter healed a man, and was thrown in jail.
 Paul preached the gospel, and was thrown in jail.